Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Introduction

 \section{Introduction}

-In this paper we study the class of \emph{short hierarchically hyperbolic groups}, first introduced in \cite{short_HHG:I}.
+By work of Osin \cite{Osin_Dehn_Fill}, and independently Groves and Manning \cite{GM}, if a group $G$ is hyperbolic relative to a subgroup $P$, and $N\unlhd P$ is a ``sufficiently deep'' normal subgroup, then $G/\langle\langle N\rangle\rangle$ is hyperbolic relative to $P/N$.
+This quotient procedure is called \emph{Dehn filling}, as it abstracts Thurston's Dehn filling procedure for cusped hyperbolic 3-manifolds \cite{Thurston_topology3m}.
+In this paper, we develop an analogue Dehn filling technique for \emph{short hierarchically hyperbolic groups}, first introduced in \cite{Short_HHG:I}.
 This family includes the mapping class group of the five-holed sphere, extra-large Artin groups, fundamental groups of non-geometric 3-manifolds, right-angled Artin groups without triangles and squares in their defining graphs, and many others.
-More specifically, we develop what can be thought of as a Dehn filling procedure for these groups, analogous to the relatively hyperbolic Dehn filling theorem \cite{Osin_Dehn_Fill, GM}, and in particular we construct hyperbolic quotients of those groups, and obtain applications.
-We now present the main one, relating to the Hopf property for Artin groups, in the next subsection.
+Our tools allow us to construct hyperbolic quotients of these groups; in turn this has several applications, the main one being related to the Hopf property for Artin groups, as we now explain.